(Gridiron) Football

 physical measurements |

-Each prospect is measured with their height, weight, arm length, and hand length.
-Also running backs and linemen’s body fat percentage will be measured using the 'bod pod'. |
+Each prospect has measurements of height, weight, arm length, and hand length.
+Also running backs and linemen’s body fat percentage are measured using the 'bod pod'. |

 This is a test of speed and power.
-From a three-point stance, a player runs 40 yards as fast as he can. split times at 10 and 20 yards are also recorded to test explosion.
-The 10-yard time is especially important for offensive and defensive linemen because they usually don't run further than that during a play. |
+From a three-point stance, a player runs 40 yards as fast as he can.
+Split times are recorded at 10 and 20 yards to measure acceleration.
+The 10-yard time is especially important for offensive and defensive linesmen because they usually don't run further than that during a play. |

 |

-A test of upper body strength.
+The bench press test is a test of upper body strength.
 Each player must bench press 225 lbs. as many times as they can.
 Quarterbacks and wide receivers are exempt from the test.
-The bench press is the most important for offensive and defensive linemen. |
+The bench press is the most important for offensive and defensive linemen. - it is planned to remove the bench press test from the player assessments |

 |

 A test of explosion and power.
-The player jumps straight up as high as he can.
+The player jumps off both feet straight up as high as he can.
 The vertical jump is most important for receivers and defensive backs. |

 |

 Similar to the vertical jump, this is a test of lower body strength, explosion, and power.
-The broad jump measures how far you jump not how high.
+The broad jump measures how far you can jump, not how high.
 From a standing position, the player jumps forward off two feet as far as he can.
 The broad jump is the most important for running backs, linemen, and linebackers. |

 |

-This is a test of agility including speed, explosion and changing of directions.
+Also called the 5-10-5 Shuttle, this is a test of agility including speed, explosion and changing of directions.
 Technique is also important.
 Each player will be timed how fast they can go 5 yards laterally, then 10 back in the opposite direction, and finishing 5 yards back to the start line. |

 |